Why college has stumped my creativity

 If I’m an art school student and I’m struggling with a lack of creativity due to college, then you know it’s not just the system but something deeper.

 I’ll be honest, school hasn’t put a damper on my creativity “technically.”
 In fact, I write almost every day and I LOVE it!
-Rather than writing blog posts though, I write fiction stories, nonfiction essays, poetry, observations, speeches, etc. Some of it has actually turned into really inspiring and usable work!
+Rather than writing blog posts though, I write fiction stories, nonfiction essays, poetry, observations, speeches, etc.

 It’s just that I put more of my attention on my assignment writing, and less on my blog and podcast.